xor-ranavikrant/Readme/Ignite Lab.md

 ---

-### Exercise 1: Data ingestion from spectrum of analytical and operational data sources into the Lakehouse <a name="data-ingestion"></a>
+### Exercise 1: Data ingestion from a spectrum of analytical and operational data sources into the Lakehouse. <a name="data-ingestion"></a>

 As the data engineer at Wide World Importers, you will start by landing data from a variety of sources into the Lakehouse.
 This data will be further cleansed, processed, and conformed by using Azure Databricks and Delta Live Tables.
 You will prepare the data for downstream consumption by data scientists and business intelligence analysts.
 Data sources include data related to its customers, products, marketing campaigns, social media, and sales transactions.
 This data is often generated in raw files format such as CSV, JSON, unstructured files, and even images.
 A lot of existing data is historical data.